TinLe/k8sdemo/GCP/README.md

 ![Kubernetes Cluster](images/k8s-7.png "Kubernetes Cluster")

+Alternatively, you can just run `./load.sh` to create artificial load to the app.

 ### Explore

 Go to your Elastic Cloud Kibana console and go to Infrastructure.

 ![infra ui](images/k8s-20.png "infra ui")

 Select a host to drill down to pods on the host.
-Click on one of the pods, right click to bring up the menu, select View logs.
+Click on one of the pods, right click to bring up the menu, and select View logs.

 ![log ui](images/k8s-22.png "log ui")